KSheeds1/Gym-Rat-Dictionaries/README.md

 ### **Upvote and downvote functionality:**
 Promotes further user interaction with the app and also gives the user a sense of community, as the functionality displays the amount of 'upvotes' or 'downvotes' a definition has gotten from the Gym Rat Dictionaries community.
 Both icons to vote on a definition are displayed on each definition panel and a user can simply click it to vote on a definition.

+**Note:** Only registered users have access to upvote and downvote functionality.

 ![Up/down vote](static/images/README/up-down-vote.png)